 Communicating with and listening to local communities that may be affected by company activities is a Gran Tierra priority.
-In 2019 GTE conducted 2,279 meetings with a total of 36,786 attendees.
 Many of Gran Tierra’s social investments focus on economic development, such as productive and business development initiatives which are critically important in post-conflict areas.
 Another priority for many local communities in rural areas are programs that strengthen capacities and leadership.

 GTE has developed a social investments strategy that reflects the results of a broad study of community and GTE management.
 The strategy recognizes that two of the company’s most important commitments are to build trusting relationships and to be a good neighbour.
 The objective is for the company to be a trusted partner with the communities near its operations.
 Among its many provisions, the strategy calls for social investments to: